sam-greenwood/thermal_history/thermal_history/stable_layer_models/solid_FeS/_readme.md

 # Overview:

-Stable layer model for thermal stratification of Greenwood et al. (2021).
-In this model only the temperature structure of the stratified layer is used to evolve its size over time.
-This model must be used in conjunction with a core model.
+Stable layer model for a solid FeS layer to be used in conjunction with the `solid_FeS` core model.
+This adds a conduction solution to the solid FeS layer but does not grow thermal stratification any deeper into the core.
+To grow stratification into the core the `leeds_thermal` stable layer model should be used.
+This model is based upon the `leeds_thermal` and so imports much of its code directly from that model.

 # Expected attributes of other regions: